gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 ### Bus network
-A PJON bus network is composed by buses present on the same collision domain or interconnected through switches or routers.
+A bus network is composed by buses present on the same collision domain or interconnected through switches or routers.
 On a shared medium an additional 32 bits bus id must be used to isolate groups of devices from foreign traffic.
 ```cpp
 TWO BUSES SHARING THE SAME MEDIUM
 1 collision domain